ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 > ## `master` and `main` branches
 > A branch is a specific version of the state and history of the work in the repo.
 > Traditionally, the default branch name whenever you `init` a repository was `master`.
-> However, the sensitivity of the online community has shifted lately and some tools,
+> However, the awareness of the online community has improved lately and some tools,
 > like GitHub, use now `main` as the default name instead.
 You can read the rationale
 > in [this link](https://www.theserverside.com/feature/Why-GitHub-renamed-its-master-branch-to-main).
 >